Lord of the Bling: Synopsis

 Veronica and Wallace find out that Sam Bloom has a son, Benjamin, who was with Yolanda at the club the night of her disappearance.
 When Logan sits in his room and plays video games during Lynn's funeral, Duncan talks to him, and Logan expresses his belief that his mother is not dead, but simply "escaped".
 Veronica calls Benjamin's roommate under a guise, and he says that Benjamin left alone for Las Vegas, which means that Sam was lying about his whereabouts.
 In another flashback, Veronica abandons Yolanda for Lilly.
 Bone comes to Keith with a ransom note for $500,000.
 However, the drop location is already specified and the area is under heavy surveillance.
 Bone believes that Dime Bag is the kidnapper.

 During the drop, Bone places his pinkie ring inside of a plastic football and shoves it down the drain per the "kidnapper's" orders.
-However, it turns out that Yolanda's brother was behind the whole scheme and intercepts the plastic football at the beach.
-It turns out that Bryce actually planned the whole scheme, and that the entire plot was to stop Yolanda from running away.
+However, Keith and Veronica find Bryce at the other end of the storm drain, as he intercepts the plastic football at the beach.
+He explains that he planned the whole thing to earn his father's respect, and that Yolanda wasn't kidnapped, but ran off to Vegas.
 Keith, Veronica, and Bryce talk to Bone and his wife.
 The three get Yolanda up on a Skype-like camera.
 She says that she has run off to marry Benjamin Bloom.
 Yolanda says that she won't come back until Bone's feud with Sam Bloom is over.
 Later, Veronica calls Yolanda again and apologizes to her for leaving her, and she accepts.